AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 search software or otherwise be used by a third party application.

 As a foundation, we are using the \https{Filesystem Library,en.cppreference.com/w/cpp/filesystem}
-of <b>C++ 17</b>.
-Note that this, as of the time of writing this documentation, is an upcoming feature and with some compilers it might not be available today, or instead of including header

-       #include <filesystem>

-header

-       #include <experimental/filesystem>

-needs to be used.
-This library originates from a development of the
-\https{boost C++ Libraries,www.boost.org} and even if you have never used it, this should not introduce more burden to understand this sample, as it is very straight forward.

-For example, the following few lines of code:

-  \snippet "docsamples/DOX_EXPR_TUTORIAL.cpp"  DOX_EXPR_TUT_FF_1

-produce the following output:

-  \snippet "DOX_EXPR_TUT_FF_INTRO-1.txt"     OUTPUT
+introduced with language-standard <b>C++17</b>.

 \note
   As all sample code is extracted directly from special unit-tests that exist just for the purpose to be tutorial sample code and generate tutorial sample output, above and in the following sections we are addressing some parent directories.
-This results from the fact that the unit tests are executed in the built-directory, which is a subfolderory of this library's main directory.<br>
+This results from the fact that the unit tests are executed in the built-directory, which is a subfolder of this library's main directory.<br>
   Consequently, our samples are around searching and filtering the source files of the library!
-  This avoids to introduce sample files, and other overhead in respect to documentation maintenance.
+  This avoids introducing sample files, and other overhead in respect to documentation maintenance.

 \note
-  Furthermore, please note that we are using the following statement to shortcut the C++ 17 namespace:
+  Furthermore, please note that we are using the following statement to shortcut the standard's
+  namespace:

-       namespace fs = experimental::filesystem;
+       namespace fs = std::filesystem;

 \I{################################################################################################}